philemonnwanne/projects/mini-project/readme.md

 mysql -u root -p
 ```

-Replace the “your password” with the password you had set up before installation.
+Replace the “your password” with the password you had set up during installation.
 Once we are logged in, we can now create a database using the following command:

 ```
 CREATE DATABASE yourdatabase;